kushal-10/inventory-dynamics/docs/joss/paper.md

 )
 ```

 To evaluate the neural network controller, we compute the average cost over a specified number of periods for the previously defined sourcing model.
-In the following example, we calculate the average cost over 1,000 periods.
+In the following example, the average cost is computed over 1,000 periods.

 ```python